EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Documentation update
 Link to a change in documentation (if any)

+# Notes for Reviewer
+- Add detailed notes explaining code changes, algorithms or any other information that can help the reviewer understand the PR better.

 # Testing
 ## List of conditions to be tested
 - Example FW/SW compatibility